Matching Queues with Abandonments in Quantum Switches: Stability and Throughput Analysis: Introduction

 During the last century, telecommunication networks' theoretical analysis, design, and control have evolved together with the underlying technology.
 Starting with the circuit-switched telephone networks of the early twentieth century, through the boom of the packet-switched network that is the Internet, the advent of quantum computers requires a new type of switched network \cite{quantumMagazine,shortcuts,quantumBook}.
 In quantum computers, the qubit replaces the bit as the minimum unit of information.
 Qubits act as a richer unit of information that allows new computational applications and a new way of communicating by \emph{entangling} the state of qubits at different nodes.
 This \emph{entanglement} is a fundamental feature of quantum mechanics that has no counterpart in classical mechanics.
 When two qubits are entangled, altering the state of one alters the state of the other.
 A Quantum network enables distribution of entangled qubits between users, and several architectures propose implementing such networks \cite{networks1,networks2,networks3,networks4,networks5,networks6}.

 In this paper, we focus on the most fundamental component of a quantum communication network: a single quantum switch that connects two or more nodes in a star topology.
 In this kind of switches, connections between nodes are established in two steps: a preparation step, and a connection step.
 First, to prepare for connection requests, pairs of maximally entangled qubits (also know as Bell pairs, or EPR states) are constantly being generated between the switch and each of the connected nodes.
 Generated pairs are stored in quantum memories, with one qubit of each pair stored at the switch and the other one at the corresponding node.
-Due to a phenomenon called \emph{quantum decoherence}, the stored entangled qubits become useless after some time, and are thus deleted.
+Due to a phenomenon called \emph{quantum decoherence}, in which the environment interferes with the qubit and eventually alters its state, the stored entangled qubits become useless after some time, and are thus lost.
 Second, when a request for a connection between two nodes is made, if the switch has qubits entangled with each of the nodes, then it performs a Bell-state measurement between those two qubits, entangling them with positive probability (otherwise, the qubits are lost and the request is not served).
-If the entanglement is successful, this also results in the entanglement of the corresponding two qubits at the nodes, enabling quantum communication between them.
-On the other hand, if the switch has no such two qubits stored, the request must wait for their generation.
+If the entanglement swapping is successful, this also results in the entanglement of the corresponding two qubits at the nodes, that can be used for quantum communication between them using teleportation and for other applications.
+On the other hand, if the switch has no such two qubits for entanglement swapping stored, the request must wait for their generation.